berkarslann/combine/README.md

 # Combine

-Combine is a platform designed to match individuals interested in software projects into teams.
-This project aims to streamline the process of finding collaborators for software development, making it easier for like-minded individuals to connect and work together.
+Combine is a platform that matches people interested in software projects into random teams.
+This project makes it easier to find collaborators for software development, enabling people to connect and work together.